Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QSGImageNode-TextureCoordinatesTransformMode-e.rst

 .. sip:enum-description::
     :status: todo
     :realname: QSGImageNode::TextureCoordinatesTransformFlag
-    :digest: 1f02ad26c2c561c7f6f6268db07cfb6f
+    :digest: 7946a107dee5e9dee9773ccd3a4ae9f8

-The  enum is used to specify the mode used to generate texture coordinates for a textured quad.
+The TextureCoordinatesTransformFlag enum is used to specify the mode used to generate texture coordinates for a textured quad.